Developmental and Learning Disorders

 • To watch, keep track of, or check usually for a special purpose

 More with intervention helps improve the child’s chances of developing skills more quickly.
 One in six children ages 3-17 have one or more developmental disabilities.

 language and Speech Disorders in Children

-- Understanding what others say (receptive language).
-This could be due to
+The inability to understand what others say (receptive language) could be due to

 - Not hearing the words (hearing loss).